 Many businesses make the mistake of attributing conversions to the last touch.
 Those conversions could be from the first interaction with your business days or weeks before that final click.

 One of the most significant aspects of e-commerce is to analyze customer behavior.
 You can learn a lot from your customers by seeing what links they clicked on before making an order.

 It is a strategy for spotting trends within the data gathered by the Google Analytics platform.
 It does this by showing you which link was clicked on during a user session and then dividing clicks into individual sessions.

 The most common way to track conversion is through last-click Attribution.
 This method focuses on clicks that happen before an actual purchase takes place.

 “Last click attribution is when you measure the success of your marketing efforts by the last touchpoint.
-This could be a banner ad, call to action in an email, or even someone asking for directions.”
+This could be a banner ad, a call to action in an email, or even someone asking for directions.”

 It is a linear application of sales attribution that assumes that all sales are made directly by an ad.
 In reality, the consumer may have engaged with multiple touchpoints before making a purchase decision.

 If last-click Attribution is correct, you’re spending money to acquire customers who aren’t converting.
 This can be a problem because most companies want their marketing campaigns to be as cost-effective.